Board of Directors

 The Fisheries Conservation Foundation is governed by a Board of Directors that oversees strategic planning, project selection, foundation finances, and partnership development.

-Dave PhillippDavid P. Philipp, Chair
+Dave PhillippDavid P. Philipp, CEO and Chairman

 Principal Scientist, Retired, Illinois Natural History Survey, Prairie Research Institute at the University of Illinois